therossee/ThesisManagement-Group09/README.md

 ## React Client Application Routes
 - Route `/`: Displays the home page
 - Route `/proposals`: Displays the proposals for a student
-- Route `/insert-proposal/:id`: Displays the proposal form for the teacher to insert a new thesis proposal.
+- Route `/insert-proposal`: Displays the proposal form for the teacher to insert a new thesis proposal.

 ## API SERVER
-### Teacher Login
+### Login
 - HTTP Method: `POST` URL `/api/sessions`
-- Description: Validates Login information for the teacher.
+- Description: Validates Login information for the user.
 - Request body:
 ```
         {